tahoe-lafs/tahoe-lafs/docs/frontends/drop-upload.rst

 it will remain valid.
 See `docs/garbage-collection.rst`_ for how to reclaim the space used by files that are no longer needed.

-Unicode names are supported, but the local name of a file must be encoded correctly in order for it to be uploaded.
-The expected encoding is that printed by ``python -c "import sys; print sys.getfilesystemencoding()"``.
+Unicode filenames are supported on both Linux and Windows, but on Linux, the local name of a file must be encoded correctly in order for it to be uploaded.
+The expected encoding is that printed by
+``python -c "import sys; print sys.getfilesystemencoding()"``.

+On Windows, local directories with non-ASCII names are not currently working.
+(`#2219`_)

+On Windows, when a node has drop-upload enabled, it is unresponsive to Ctrl-C (it can only be killed using Task Manager or similar). (`#2218`_)

 .. _`#1105`: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/1105
 .. _`#1430`: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/1430